vurtnec/react-native-fast-image/README.md

 ## Troubleshooting

 If you have any problems using this library try the steps in [troubleshooting](docs/troubleshooting.md) and see if they fix it.

+If you meet an issue with "unable to access 'https://chromium.googlesource.com/webm/libwebp'" when execute pod install.
+Please go to your cocoapod folder: /Users/<username>/.cocoapods/repos/trunk/Specs/1/9/2/libwebp/1.1.0 then change libwebp.podspec.json source.git to "https://github.com/webmproject/libwebp.git"

 ## Development